Skip to Content

 • Grab and go

-• The Mr. Hooper’s Food Market is located in Sesame Neighborhood .
+• The Mr. Hooper’s Food Market is located in Sesame Neighborhood behind the new 123 Playground.

 What does Mr. Hooper’s Food Market have for toddlers and preschoolers at Sesame Place to eat?

-The food market has a variety of prepackaged snacks and cold drinks for a quick snack.
+The food market has a variety of grab and go wraps, hoagies, salads, and other snacks and drinks.

-What does Coffee and Cone Corner have for toddlers and preschoolers to eat?
+What does ABC Eats have for toddlers and preschoolers to eat?

 • Grab and Go